AdrianEpi/SBlocker/README.md

-        -l      (--learner) calculates the proabilities for each token for each corpus and stores it into files named as aprendizaje_CORPUS.txt on the output folder.
+        -l      (--learner) calculates the proabilities for each token for each corpus and stores it into files named as learned_CORPUS.txt on the output folder.

                 Example:
                     $ Sblocker -l vocFile Corpus1 Corpus2 ...
 CorpusX